 Scripture points out that a good name is better than precious ointment (Ecclesiastes 7:1).
-There are those today who readily challenge a person's character; oftentimes having little evidence to support an accusation.
+There are those today who readily challenge a person's character; oftentimes having little evidence to support such an accusation.
 There are times when this character assassination is attempted in order to injure or destroy a person's reputation; for political or personal gain.

 Scripture points out that to judge others is to condemn oneself: You are inexcusable, whosoever you are that judges: for wherein you judge another, you condemn yourself; for you that judges does the same things....and think you this, that judges....that you shall escape the judgment of God?
 (Romans 2:1-3).

 Paul's response to the allegations against him: I went up to Jerusalem to worship.
 And they neither found me in the temple disputing with any man, neither inciting the people, neither in the synagogues, nor in the city: neither can they prove the things whereof they now accuse me (Acts 24:11-13).